 To this day, I still aspire to create change by debate, offering my juniors guidance on anything debate related, ranging from tips on public speaking to improving the cohesiveness of their arguments.
 My motivation for helping people in this field remains; I want them to explore their talents to their fullest extent by encouragement and dedication on both my part and theirs, while cultivating a culture of inclusivity within my community.

+Dear Qimiwa,

+I really enjoyed your story!
+It has a smooth flow and an authentic feel.

+If you can, explore a little on plans you have moving forward – university and beyond – in connection with what you have learned.
+I think your experience is precious and a start of significant ventures in your life, especially with your heart for mentoring others.

+Overall, a wonderful essay and life story!
+All the best.

+Thalia